nikitakorke176/nikitakorke176-YogaStudio/README.md

 | **Brand Creation** | Template for showcasing products and services of a brand. | ![Brand](website6/screenshot.png) |
 | **Vacation Rentals** | Display rental properties, booking info, and gallery. | ![Vacation](website7/screenshot.png) |

-> ⚠️ Replace `screenshot.png` with your actual preview images for each template.

 ---